-- a) conduct a review of all relevant issues, in the light of evidence obtained and developments since that time; - review any offer made, consider whether it would be appropriate to make, revise or withdraw a pursuer's offer and, if so, discuss this with counsel and funders (if appropriate) and your client; - c) instruct, prepare and manage the pre-trial meeting or pre-proof conference; - d) actively manage the proof or trial date to ensure the availability of counsel, witnesses and experts, notify these and your client of the proof or trial dates set, and the times within the trial period at which their attendance may be required; - e) serve witness citations if required; - f) explain to your client and witnesses the proof or trial process, and what will be expected of them; - g) ensure that any Inventories of Productions contain all necessary documents, are arranged according to court rules and practice directions, and lodged within the court timetable; - h) ensure that counsel is instructed in good time; - i) ensure that appropriate arrangements are made to deal with the special circumstances of a client who is a child or is incapable, or who has a disability; - j) keep under review the level of expenses and outlays, the adequacy of the level of insurance cover, and the need for any necessary authority to proceed: - k) ensure that full notes are taken of all court hearings; - I) explain to your client the progress of the hearing and the judgement of the court.
+- a) conduct a review of all issues previously addressed, in the light of evidence obtained and developments since court proceedings were issued, including a consideration of whether periodical payments ought to form a part of any settlement; - b) consider whether a joint consultation, or any other form of alternative dispute resolution, would be appropriate and, if so, make arrangements for it; - c) in the High Court, consider whether it would be appropriate to make an application for expert oral evidence to be given, and serve any necessary Civil Evidence Order notices; - d) confirm that all directions have been complied with; - e) actively manage the setting of a trial date with the court office and defendant solicitors to ensure the availability of counsel, witnesses and experts, notify these and your client of the trial dates set, and the times within the trial period at which their attendance may be required; - f) serve witness summonses and subpoenas if required; - g) explain to your client and witnesses the trial process, and what will be expected of them; - ensure that any hearing bundles contain all necessary documents, are arranged according to court rules and practice directions, and lodged within the court timetable, and make all necessary practical arrangements for the day of the hearing including pre-hearing consultations in order to enable the client to meet counsel if appropriate; - i) ensure that draft trial bundle indices are exchanged and agreed where possible with the other side; - j) ensure that counsel is briefed in good time; - k) ensure that if directed by the court, skeleton arguments are exchanged with the other side and lodged with the court; - I) ensure that appropriate arrangements are made to deal with the special circumstances of a client who is a minor or a protected party, or who has a disability; - m) keep under review the level of costs and disbursements, the adequacy of the level of insurance cover, and the need for any necessary authority to proceed;

+- n) ensure that full notes are taken of all court hearings, making use of digital recorded transcripts where available; - o) explain to your client the progress of the hearing and the judgement of the court.

-11. Managing post-proof or trial or post-settlement and file closure procedures
+11. Managing post-trial or post-settlement and file closure procedures